Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-- What steps do I need to take to meet my long-term objectives?
+- What are the smallest steps I can take to meet my long-term objectives?

-- What can I do to improve my performance in my current job and become more visible?
+- What steps can help me grow within my job role and be more visible?

-- Specific self-development tasks
+- Specific tasks to help self-development

-- The books and publications that pertain to your business that provide greater information
+- Publications and books relevant to your industry and provide greater information

 Implement Your Plan